koalyptus/TableFilter/README.md

 ```

 ## Documentation
-Find the complete documentation in the [WIKI](https://github.com/koalyptus/TableFilter/wiki).
+Find the complete documentation in the [WIKI](https://github.com/koalyptus/TableFilter/wiki) section.

 ## Support
 * GitHub for reporting bugs and feature requests.